AuScope/AuScope-Portal/doc/user-guide/ug.md

 The _Active Layers_ panel displays the layers current shown on the map.
 Each row has six columns:

 * Layer description: Click the **plus sign** to display a short description of the layer.
 Click it a second time to hide the description.
 * Layer colour: the colour used to draw the data from this service.
-The colour is selected from a fixed palette.
-* TODO what does the key icon mean in the active layers?
+The colour is selected from a fixed palette and the default icon is the standard "teardrop" map marker unless the service provides its own icons (in this case, the **Active Layers** panel will show a _key_ next to the layer name and the map will display the graphics provided by the service).
 * [Processing status](#processing-status): this is an animated graphic to indicate whether data is being fetched and from where (see below).
 * Layer name: obtained from the provider.
 * Visibility: toggle the check box to temporarily hide or show the layer on the map.